Farama-Foundation/Shimmy/README.md

 # Shimmy

-An API conversion tool for popular external reinforcement learning environments to [Gymnasium](https://github.com/farama-Foundation/gymnasium) and [PettingZoo](https://github.com/farama-Foundation/pettingZoo/) APIs.
+An API conversion tool providing [Gymnasium](https://github.com/farama-Foundation/gymnasium) and [PettingZoo](https://github.com/farama-Foundation/pettingZoo/) bindings for popular external reinforcement learning environments.

 The documentation website is at [shimmy.farama.org](https://shimmy.farama.org/) and we have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/nhvKkYa6qX